cockpit-labs/CockpitCE/README.md

 docker-compose -f cockpitce.yml up
 ```

 This will create a `mysql`container, a `keycloak`container and the `cockpitce` container.
-Technical users and password can be change in the docker composer file.
+Technical users and password can be changed in the docker composer file.

 MySQL